Living With Roommates

 Changes to Your Space

 We’ve taken steps to help roommates share living spaces successfully while mitigating risks associated with COVID-19.
 All adjustments are based on guidance from the Minnesota Department of Health (MDH).
-Visit our Fall FAQ page for more.
+Visit our Spring FAQ page for more.

 - Rooms were measured to ensure there is enough space to maintain the recommended 6 feet of physical distance while occupying your room at the same time as your roommate.